 Place the tool's nosepiece in the CSHP fastener feature.
 The outer ring of the power framing nailer nosepiece should fit within the outer ring of the fastener feature.
 Install a few nails to ensure nail install acceptance.
 The nail should be seated into the center of the CSHP fastener feature.
 Adjust air pressure or drive depth to achieve the correct nail placement.
 Operate framing nailers in single-drive, sequential-actuation mode only.
 Do not overdrive nails.
 See "Typical CSHP Installation" details in the image gallery.

-This product is not compatible with all pneumatic framing nailers and nails.
+This product is not compatible with all power framing nailers and nails.
 Do not use any tool that has been altered or modified.
 Before using the CSHP with any power framing nailer, you must determine whether the nailer is compatible with the CSHP product.
 If the nail is unable to be installed in accordance with the information above, or if the nail is not centered in the fastener feature, do not use that power framing nailer with the CSHP product.
 Wear eye and hand protection.
 Follow the manufacturer’s safety precautions when using any power nailer.

 Example: CSHP18 in DF/SP with 12 nails total.
 (Half of the nails in each member being connected)